Education Programs at the Zoo

 How did they build that?

 Animals have special adaptations to either build elaborate structures or have body parts that structurally enable them to be safe or help them guide their way through life efficiently.
 Students will get a close-up look at some real animal structures and will be introduced to some of our socialized animals that have special adaptations or use unique homes or structures to keep them alive.
-Approximately 2 hours

-Pond Dipping with Interpreter
+Pond Dipping

 Owl and Owl Pellets